OlafTyc/QC-NGS/README.md

 ## How to perform an initial QC of your sequencing data?

 Enter the data directory and make yourself familiar with the files.
-Usually there should be one or two directories containing all your .fastq/.fq sequencing files (more information about this format here: (https://en.wikipedia.org/wiki/FASTQ_format) before and after cleaning, respectively.
+Usually there should be one or two directories containing all your .fastq/.fq sequencing files (more information about this format here: (https://en.wikipedia.org/wiki/FASTQ_format).
 In most cases the files are compressed (.gz or .bz).
 Additionally, there should be some kind of Readme file with specific information about the received data and eventually a design file, translating file names into your sample names.
+In some cases the sequencing agency already performed some cleaning procedure.
+In this case you most likely received a directory with the data before and after cleaning, respectively.
+Raw (and clean) data can be treated by different filtering and trimming steps:
+- demultiplexing: Samples can be multiplexed to run in a single high-throughput sequencing instrument.
+To accomplish this, individual "barcode" sequences are added to each sample so they can be distinguished and sorted during data analysis.
+Pooling samples exponentially increases the number of samples analyzed in a single run, without drastically increasing cost or time.
+Usually, your sequencing agency will provide you with the demultiplexed data.
+If not, you can demultiplex the reads using FASTX (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_barcode_splitter_usage), IDEMP (https://github.com/yhwu/idemp) or any other tool that you prefer
+- quality trimming: Low-quality base calls are trimmed off from the 3' end of the reads.
+This efficiently removes poor quality portions of the reads.
+You can use cutadapt (http://cutadapt.readthedocs.io/en/stable/guide.html#quality-trimming), TrimGalore! or trimmomatic  (http://www.usadellab.org/cms/?page=trimmomatic)
+- adapter trimming: To execute a sequencing run, adapters are ligated to your DNA-fragments.
+Most of the times, your sequencing agency removes those sequences by default.
+If not, you can performing adapter trimming with tools like cutadapt (http://cutadapt.readthedocs.io/en/stable/index.html), FASTX (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_clipper_usage) or TrimGalore! (https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md)
+- length trimming: For some applications it is required to trim all reads to the same length.
+This can be done using FASTX (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_trimmer_usage).
+- length filtering: Quality and/or adapter trimming may result in very short sequences (sometimes as short as 0 bp).
+You can filter trimmed reads based on their sequence length.
+This is to reduce the size of the output file and to avoid crashes of alignment programs which require sequences with a certain minimum length.
+You can use cutadapt (http://cutadapt.readthedocs.io/en/stable/guide.html#filtering-reads) or TrimGalore!.
+- quality filtering: You can filter reads based on overall read-quality.
+You can use FASTX (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastq_quality_filter_usage).

 ### Check, if you downloaded the files correctly